softdevteam/fm/README.md

 # fm

 `fm` is a simple non-backtracking fuzzy text matcher useful for matching multi-line patterns and text.
-At its most basic the wildcard operator `...` default) can be used in the following ways:
+At its most basic, wildcard operators can be used in the following ways:

-  * If a line consists solely of `...` it means "match zero or more lines of text".
+  * If a line consists solely of `..?` it means "match zero or more lines of text".
   * If a line starts with `...`, the search is not anchored to the start of the line.
   * If a line ends with `...`, the search is not anchored to the end of the line.

 Note that `...` can appear both at the start and end of a line and if a line consists of `......` (i.e. starts and ends with the wildcard with nothing inbetween), it will match exactly one line.
 If the wildcard operator appears in any other locations, it is matched literally.
-Wildcard matching does not backtrack, so if a line consists solely of `...` then the next matching line anchors the remainder of the search.
+Wildcard matching does not backtrack, so if a line consists solely of `..?` then the next matching line anchors the remainder of the search.

 The following examples show `fm` in action using its defaults: